 Why should you study CSIT?

 From communication to science to design, knowledge of computing is the key to new advancements.
 With a knowledge of CSIT, you’ll have the ability to make people’s lives better with technology.
-You’ll also be joining one of the most in-demand and highly paid fields---half of all STEM jobs are in computing, and salaries start around $xx,000.
+You’ll also be joining one of the most in-demand and highly paid fields.
 Finally, by studying CSIT, you’ll be trained to become a modern-day problem solver.
 You’ll break down real-world challenges and design the steps computers will take to find a solution.

 More about the CSIT major

 Each student selects a concentration within the major, based on their interests

 - Software Engineering: Learn to design, develop and deploy large scale software systems that will run on a variety of platforms including mobile, cloud and other computing devices.

 - Network and Security: Learn to design, develop and deploy network infrastructure that is secure and reliable.